 - You get a summary of the bookings for the Steinway on that day.
 The timeline with the blue bar refers to the booking in question and the bar indicates the period when the Steinway is booked.

-- Click on the blue bar.
+- Click the blue bar.
 A popover opens.

-- Click on the drop-down menu to the left of the popover to select a new start time.
+- Click the drop-down menu on the left of the popover to select a new start time.
 Yesplan offers different options:

 - The other options are schedule items from the schedule.
-Choose one of the schedule items so that the booking starts together with this schedule item.
+Choose one of the schedule items to have the booking start together with this schedule item.

-- Click on the drop-down menu to the right to choose a new end time:
+- Click the drop-down menu on the right to choose a new end time:

 - The other options are schedule items from the schedule.
-Choose one of the schedule items so that the booking ends together with this schedule item.
+Choose one of the schedule items to have the booking end together with this schedule item.